sleeplessinc/timehash/README.md

 ## Example

-	var th = new TimeHash()				// 10 second scan interval
+	var th = new TimeHash()

-	var payload = { foo: "bar" };		// any object can be inserted with the key var key = "the foo";				// any string can be used as a key var ttl = 60 * 1000;				// time-to-live
+	var payload = { foo: "bar" };		// any object can be inserted
+	var key = "the foo";				// any string can be used as the key var ttl = 60 * 1000;				// time-to-live

 	th.insert( payload, key, ttl )		// put the object into the hash.

 	...

-	// If less than ttl time has elapsed you will get your object back
-	// Otherwise, payload will be null as it was dropped from the hash.

 	payload = th.remove( key )

+	// If less than ttl time has elapsed, then you will get your object back
+	// Otherwise, payload will be null as it was dropped from the hash before
+	// you tried to remove it.

 ## Options